(1900 Times Atlas of the World)

 According to a 1692 Venetian source the population of Itaca was 15,000, a number significantly higher than the current one (less than 5,000).
-When security became a minor worry the inhabitants of Vathi gradually chose to live close to the sea front (this occurred also on other Greek islands - see the ghost town of Megalo Kastro); earthquakes and in particular a very strong one in 1954 pulled down most of the abandoned dwellings: their stones were eventually used to terrace the ground which is now an olive plantation.
+When security became a minor worry the inhabitants of Vathi gradually chose to live close to the sea front (this occurred also on other Greek islands - see the ghost town of Megalo Kastro); earthquakes and in particular a very strong one in 1954 pulled down most of the abandoned dwellings: their stones were eventually used to terrace the olive plantations.

 The only remaining church ...